 Dr. Chandrika Kaul

-Dr Chandrika Kaul, BA (Hons.), MA (Oxon), DPhil (Oxon), is Reader in Modern History at the University of St Andrews, Scotland.
+Dr Chandrika Kaul, BA (Hons.), MA (Oxon), DPhil (Oxon), is a Professor of Modern History at the University of St Andrews, Scotland.

 Her monographs include Reporting the Raj, the British Press and India (Studies in Imperialism series, MUP 2003 & Indian edition 2017), and, Communications, Media and the Imperial Experience: Britain and India in the Twentieth Century (Palgrave Macmillan 2014, 2017).